Setting Up Experience Portal User Groups, Roles, and Permissions

 A custom group like General Employees with access to the categories they'll need.

-3. Assign Users to Groups
+4. Assign Users to Groups

-Once you’ve created the groups relevant to your Experience Portal, it’s time to add users to those groups.
+Once you’ve created the groups and roles relevant to your Experience Portal, it’s time to add users to those groups.
 Users are managed within your DAM under Settings > Users.
 Users can either be credentialed users or uncredentialed (external) users.

 • Credentialed (SSO) users: If you haven't already established authorization rules, you’ll need to create the default group(s) for your SSO users.
 This will be the group(s) the majority of your general users will fall into.
 Select Authorization Rules from the Users dashboard to create or confirm.